 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Leica Thambar-M 90mm F2.2 is the longer of the two lenses at 90mm.
 The Leica APO 90mm f2 ASPH with a length of 78mm, is 12mm shorter.
 On the other hand, the Leica APO 90mm f2 ASPH has a larger diameter of 64mm compared to the Leica Thambar-M 90mm F2.2's 57mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.

 Below you can find the dimension and weight table of the Telephoto Prime Lenses in Leica M Mount for size comparison purposes.

-Telephoto Prime Lenses in Leica M Mount for Size Comparison
+Telephoto Lenses in Leica M Mount for Size Comparison

 Both the Leica Thambar-M 90mm F2.2 and the Leica APO 90mm f2 ASPH has the same Leica M lens mount.
-Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11, Leica M10 and Leica M Typ 262.
+Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11 Monochrome, Leica M11 and Leica M10.